Unprovoked Racially Motivated Aggression

 On the other hand, it informed me that it and its officers may take serious action against me if I say anything untrue or unfair about the affair that causes them a loss of reputation.
 On 29 April 2019, it informed me not to display or refer to its branded names, registered trademarks, nor logos as it is the legal and legitimate owner of them.

 The Public Benefit In Standing Up To Santander

 Wrongdoings undermine peace, security, justice and social progress.
 They violate human rights, harming individuals and destroying our society.
 My standing up to Santander’s wrongdoings and its unprecedented negative behaviour resulted in our courts creating a significant new law (click here for details) which benefits millions of people in Britain.
 It deters unscrupulous employers from discriminating and gives more protection to victims who have been discriminated (not only Racial, but also other forms, e.g., Sex, Age, and Disability).
 The law came into effect in 2009.

 About This Blog Account

-Santander’s proven unlawful, indecent character is documented in British court records and judgements, which are available to the public to view (see the case Chagger vs Santander & Hopkins).
-Santander UK was formerly known as Abbey National.
+Santander’s proven wrongdoings and conduct are documented in British court records and judgements, which are available to the public to view (see the case Chagger vs Santander & Hopkins).
+Santander was formerly known as Abbey National.

 Any views I expressed are mine alone.
-Neither GetWellSantander.com nor I are affiliated with Santander or any other parties mentioned.
+Neither GetWellSantander.com nor I are affiliated with Santander nor any other parties mentioned.